Project:

 Inspired, he sought to apply what he learned to his artistic endeavors.
 Denis’ editorial photography appeared in the Interview Magazine, Vogue Italy, New York Times, AD, Rizzoli Publications.

-The Flowers project started unintentionally when Zezé, of Zezé Flowers in New York, gave Denis a single white Anemone, setting way to artistic collaboration between the legendary flower-designer and the photographer.
+The Flowers project started unintentionally when Zezé, of Zezé Flowers in New York, gave Denis a single White Anemone, setting way to artistic collaboration between the legendary flower-designer and the photographer.

 Ten years on, Denis had developed a sensitivity to the poetics of flowers, where he sees each bloom as a cosmic event.
 Photographing flowers is part of his mindfulness practice.